Underpriced rent of a dwelling: increase on renewal of lease

 Warning

-- In mainland France, where the lease concerns accommodation classified F or G (class indicated on DPE: titleContent), it is forbidden to increase the obviously undervalued rent.
+- In metropolitan France, when the lease concerns a dwelling classified F or G (class indicated on the DPE: titleContent), it is forbidden to increase the rent obviously undervalued.

-- In Guadeloupe, Martinique, French Guiana, La Réunion and Mayotte, the landlord can increase rent that is clearly undervalued, regardless of the class of accommodation indicated on the DPE: titleContent.
-This rule is valid until 1to July 2024.
+- In Guadeloupe, Martinique, French Guiana, Reunion and Mayotte, the landlord can increase a rent that is clearly undervalued, regardless of the class of the dwelling indicated on the DPE: titleContent.
+This rule is valid until 1er July 2024.

-The proposed new rent should be based on the neighbourhood rents for comparable housing.
+The proposed new rent should be calculated from rents in the neighborhood for comparable dwellings.

-These units must be located either in the same building group or in another building group with similar characteristics and located in the same geographical area.
+These dwellings must be situated either in the same group of buildings or in another group of buildings with similar characteristics and situated in the same geographical area.

-In municipalities with a population of over one million, the landlord must provide at least 6 rents.
+In municipalities with a population of more than one million, the landlord must provide at least 6 rents.

 In other geographical areas, the landlord must provide at least 3 rents.

-At least 2/3 of these references must correspond to rentals for which there has been no change in tenants for at least 3 years.
+At least 2/3 of these references must correspond to rentals for which there has been no change of tenants for at least 3 years.

-- Partial indication of building number (by ten)
+- Partial indication of the number of the building (by ten)

-- Living space of the dwelling and number of its living rooms
+- Living area of the dwelling and number of living rooms

-- Amenities of the accommodation, including running water, indoor toilet, shower room, heating
+- Equipment condition of the dwelling, including running water, indoor toilet, shower room, heating

-- Indication of occupancy of the premises for at least 3 years by the tenant
+- Indication of the occupation of the premises for at least 3 years by the tenant

 Répondez aux questions successives et les réponses s’afficheront automatiquement